juliedxn33/Scripting_for_fun/README.md

 Current functions:
-- ping sweep to check for hosts that are up
+- ping sweep to check for live hosts
 - nmap launch on resulting hosts for all ports with verbose output, saving results to xml file
 - xml to csv for more readable output